AndrewDTR/amoses.dev/src/pages/blog/wifi-location.md

 So, for the paranoid lecturer, TopHat allows "[secure attendance](https://support.tophat.com/article/Educator-Taking-Attendance#SecureAttendance)", a feature which, according to them, determines your location as "...determined by [your] device geolocation or by both geolocation and proximity (to the classroom and other students)."

 The first time I heard about this system, I wondered how much leeway this "geolocation" would afford you.
 There exist a plethora of traditional "IP geolocation" services, which use your IP address and [ASN](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)) -- both semi-unique identifiers sent to the webpage upon load -- to try and identify your location.
 This provides... varied results depending on where you're located.
 When in Madison and NYC, popular IP geolocation services have been able to pin me within a mile or so of my actual location.
-In any suburban area, the error jumps to city-level.[^1] Surely TopHat wouldn't be relying on such an inaccurate measure of detecting location when determining attendance -- students living in Chadbourne Hall taking lectures in Mosse Humanities (appx.
-250ft apart) would be able to skirt the attendance requirement.
+In any suburban area, the error jumps to city-level.[^1] Surely TopHat wouldn't be relying on such an inaccurate measure of detecting location when determining attendance -- students living in Chadbourne Hall taking lectures in Mosse Humanities (approx. 250ft apart) would be able to skirt the attendance requirement.
 That could be catastrophic!

 ## The Geolocation API